GatlenCulp/blog/content/over-engineering/communal-living.md

 Collected purge items prior to disposal or donation

+_Important Note: The mutli-level lost and found system was deemed by my house of around 7 people to be too complicated.
+Larger living groups may benefit from this system.
+Instead, the item jumps straight to being in the living room for one week.
+Same process follows from that node._

 ![Lost & Found + Purge Diagram](static/communal-living/lost-found-purge.png)

 Lost & Found + Purge Diagram